Brexit’s impact on taxation

 Impact on businesses

-The UK turns into a non-EU country, but the free movement of goods between the UK and EU will continue throughout the transition period.
-During the transition, the current EU rules and guidelines relating to VAT in the internal market and excise duties continue to be applied.
+The free movement of goods between the UK and EU continued throughout the transition period.
+During the transition period, the current rules and guidelines of intra-Community trade relating to value added taxation and excise duties were applied.

 An important part of the Withdrawal Agreement is the Protocol on Ireland and Northern Ireland.
 Under the Protocol, starting 1 January 2021, Northern Ireland will be a territory where the VAT and excise duty rules (regarding goods trade) of the European Union continue to be applied.
 In other words, the transactions with goods between EU countries and Northern Ireland will be taxed as intra-Community supply and intra-Community acquisition.